-In November 2020, Valencell conducted a research study on people with hypertension to understand the personal impact of managing the disease every day and the potential for digital health solutions to improve hypertension management.
+In November 2020, Valencell conducted a research study on over 750 people with hypertension to understand the personal impact of managing the disease every day and the potential for digital health solutions to improve hypertension management.
 Hypertension is a massive global health issue affecting over one billion people worldwide.
 And many of those people don’t even know they have high blood pressure.

 The survey revealed a number of interesting findings, which are outlined below.
 We’ve also linked to slides below that consolidate the findings into a summary presentation.